wp-plugins/jquery-colorbox/readme.txt

 * NEW: Added setting for transition type.
 Default: elastic
 * NEW: Added setting for transition speed.
 Default: 250 milliseconds
 * NEW: Added setting for overlay opacity.
 Default: 0.85
+* CHANGE: Fixed fonts in Colorbox to Arial 12px
 * NEW: Turkish translation by <a href="http://www.serhatyolacan.com/">Serhat Yolaçan</a>
 * NEW: Portuguese translation by <a href="http://twitter.com/gervasioantonio">Gervásio Antônio</a>
 * NEW: Plugin should be WPMU compatible now.
 Haven't tested myself, though.
 Would appreciate any feedback.